huangli712/ACGui/docs/src/intro.md

 !!! info

-    For more information about the `ACFlow` package, please visit the following URL
+    For more information about the `ACFlow` toolkit, please visit the following URL

     ```text
     https://github.com/huangli712/ACFlow
     ```

-    The online documentation about the `ACFlow` package can be found in:
+    The online documentation about the `ACFlow` toolkit can be found in:

     ```text
     https://huangli712.github.io/projects/acflow/index.html